Updated: Apr 6

 Do you want to lose fat?

-Are you looking to increase balance, coordination and flexibility?
+Are you hoping to improve balance, coordination and flexibility?

-This style of physical activity is classified as any aerobic or cardiorespiratory activity that is performed for 30 to 60 minutes at a consistent level of intensity.
-Examples of this might include biking, jogging, long walks, rowing, and cardiorespiratory machines such as the elliptical, recumbent bike or stair master.
-This type of training is key for individuals who participate in physical activities such as long distance running, cycling, swimming and rowing by improving endurance and enhancing cardiorespiratory ability.
+Typically considered any aerobic or cardiorespiratory activity that is performed for 30 to 60 minutes at a consistent level of intensity.
+For example, jogging at a steady pace for 5 miles or going for a high mileage bike ride.
+Activities that tend to fall into this category are biking, jogging, long walks, hiking, rowing, and using cardio machines like the elliptical, recumbent bike or stair master at a steady pace for at least 30 minutes.
+This type of training is key for long distance runners, cyclers, swimmers and rowers by helping them to improve their cardio health and endurance.

 Benefits of steady state exercise: